IgorTodorovskiIBM/ibmzosbooks/dsfs100_v3r1.md

 Chapter 5.
 Creating new data sets with DSFS
 DSFS users can create new files and directories under the HLQ directory or data set portions of the DSFS tree.
 A new file represents either a PS or PDS/PDSE member.
 A new directory represents a PDS/PDSE.
-· If the parent directory in the DSFS tree represents a PDS or PDSE, DSFS calls DFSMS to create the new member.
+Â· If the parent directory in the DSFS tree represents a PDS or PDSE, DSFS calls DFSMS to create the new member.
 The name must be 8 characters or less and follow DFSMS naming rules.
-· If the parent directory is an HLQ directory in the DSFS tree, DSFS calls BPXWDYN to create the new data set.
+Â· If the parent directory is an HLQ directory in the DSFS tree, DSFS calls BPXWDYN to create the new data set.
 The type of data set created, whether PS or PDS/PDSE, can be specified by using creation parameters.
 Saving creation parameters for data sets
 With the dsadm createparm command, users can save two creation parameter strings for each HLQ directory, one to be used with creation of PS data sets and one to be used with creation of PDS/PDSE data sets.
 A creation parameter string is a string of BPXWDYN parameters.
 Multiple data sets can be created under an HLQ directory.
 DSFS uses BPXWDYN to create the data set.
 For information about the syntax and the allowed parameters in the stdin, see BPXWDYN: A text interface to dynamic allocation and dynamic output in z/OS Using REXX and z/OS UNIX System Services.
 A creation parameter string can be saved for new files (PS) and another creation parameter string can be saved for new directories (PDS/PDSE).
 These parameters are saved permanently in the utility file system for the HLQ directory.
 You can change these parameters by reissuing the dsadm createparm command.
 After the command is reissued, data sets that use different creation parameters can be created.
 Each path can have its own creation parameters for the same HLQ directory because those are represented as different directories in the utility file system directory tree.
 When data sets are created that can be accessed through multiple HLQ directories, these names will appear in those HLQ directories when they are refreshed according to DIRECTORY_REFRESH_TIMEOUT.